redux-saga/redux-saga/docs/api/README.md

 #### Example

-In the following example, we create a simple task `fetchUser`.
+In the following example, we create a basic task `fetchUser`.
 We use `takeLeading` to start a new `fetchUser` task on each dispatched `USER_REQUESTED` action.
 Since `takeLeading` ignores any new coming task after it's started, we ensure that if a user triggers multiple consecutive `USER_REQUESTED` actions rapidly, we'll only keep on running with the leading action